Classic English Scones with Raisins

 - Pour the buttermilk mixture into the flour base.

-- Mix together until the flour and milk are about 2/3 combined.
+- Mix with a spoon or spatula until the ingredients are about 2/3 combined.

-- Turn the dough out onto a floured surface.
-If you are using raisins, sprinkle them over the dough.
+- Turn the dough out onto a well-floured surface.

 - Knead a couple of times to bring the dough together.
 As soon as all the flour is absorbed, stop kneading.